isomerpages/moe-zhangdepri/_students-hub/School Support/MOE Finance Assistance Scheme.md

 *         60% subsidy for school bus transport (this subsidy does not cover any additional fares charged by the operator on top of the regular bus fares to ferry the student if he/she stays back for remedial lessons or CCAs), <u><b>OR</b></u>
 *         $180 in transport credit per annum for public transport

+<u><b>How to Apply?</b></u>

+·         Application is open throughout the year.

+·         Parents may obtain the [application form](https://zhangdepri.moe.edu.sg/qql/slot/u180/Students%20Hub/School%20Support/MOE%20Finance%20Assistance%20Scheme/MOE%20FAS%20Application%20Form%2030%20Sep%202020%20final.pdf) from the school’s General Office or download it from the school’s website.

+·         Please submit the following documents together with the application form.

+1. Household members who are **employed** are required to submit the following:

+·               CPF transaction statement/ contribution history (past 12 months); AND

+·               Latest Income Tax Notice of Assessment (NOA); AND

+·               **latest payslip** or letter from employer certifying.

+2. Household members who are **self-employed** are required to submit the following:

+·               CPF transaction statement/ contribution history (past 12 months);  AND

+·               Latest Income Tax Notice of Assessment (NOA); AND

+·               Annex II – Declaration of Self-employment (For self-employed who are not required to pay tax or whose latest NOA is not reflective of the current income status);

+3. Household members who are unemployed or retired are required to submit the following:

+·               CPF transaction statement/ contribution history (past 12 months); AND

+·               Annex II – Declaration of Unemployment (For household members who are unemployed and below age 62 and are not undertaking full-time studies or undergoing full-time National Service);

+4. **Any other documents as and when required by the school for the purpose of verifying the income.** If the Gross Household Income exceeds $2,750 and there are 5 or more members in the same household, please provide the following additional documents:

+5. Copies of NRIC of household members, other than parents and unmarried siblings.
+If there are other dependent children without NRIC, please submit copies of legal documents to show that they are staying in the same household.

+Note: Income should be reflected before CPF deduction.
+Income from other sources (e.g. monthly pension, alimony, rental income) should be included, but not the allowance for full-time National Service men.